TAIsRich/chuwa0116/ShortQuestions/hw2.md

 - the method or field in this class

 ### ！11.
 What is the Java load sequence?
+the load sequence in Java refers to the order in which the various components of a Java program are loaded and initialized by the JVM.
+The JVM starts and loads the class loader, which loads the class files needed for the program to run, verifies their validity, initializes static variables, calls static initializer blocks, calls the main() method and creates objects.
+The order of loading and initialization is not guaranteed to be the same across different JVMs or even different runs of the same JVM.

 ### 12. What is Polymorphism?
 And how Java implements it?
 - In programming, polymorphism refers to the same object exhibiting different forms and behaviors.